Mississippi WILD HOG Hunting

 https://www.mdwfp.com/wildlife-hunting/wild-hog-program/wild-hog-regulations-in-mississippi/

-We manage our property for timber, cattle, and wildlife, working toward "a livestock and wildlife paradise."
+We manage our property for timber, cattle, sheep, and wildlife, working toward "a livestock and wildlife paradise."
 We are happy to answer your questions regarding our practices.